Horne Lake Regional Park Campground Rules

 Caution: Swimmer's Itch may be present during summer.
 To lower your chance of getting swimmers itch try applying waterproof sunscreen prior to swimming; rinse and/or towel-off vigorously immediately upon exiting water; and, if you are a strong swimmer, skip the shallows and swim in deeper water.

 Visa, Mastercard, Travellers Cheques, cash and Quality Foods' Rec Bucks are all accepted at the Park.
 U.S. dollars accepted at par.
-GST must be added to all Park fees.
+GST is included in all Park fees.
 Park users who have not paid a required fee will be charged double the regular rate.

 Park Use Regulation